Vngi/HabboKeyboardArcade/README.md

 1. Make sure you have Python installed on your system.
 2. Clone this repository or download the script file (`Snake.py and Snake.bat`) to your local machine.
+3. This depends on the verison you download WASD or Arrowkeys, however it's the same process!

 ## Dependencies